-If you pursue a Kinesiology degree at UTSA, you’ll choose a concentration in Athletic Training, Exercise Physiology, Kinesiology and Health Science, and Physical Education.
+If you pursue a Kinesiology degree at UTSA (Ranked as the 38th Most Affordable Bachelor’s in Kinesiology for 2020 according to Great Value Colleges), you’ll choose a concentration in Athletic Training, Exercise Physiology, Kinesiology and Health Science, and Physical Education.
 Concentrations are declared after you’ve been admitted and have met with your academic advisor.
 In these programs, you’ll explore a wide variety of fields like community health, school health, nutrition, exercise physiology, exercise and sport psychology, adaptive/developmental physical education, biomechanics, motor learning and control.

 UTSA’s University Career Center offers several resources to help students identify and develop the global skills necessary to successfully pursue and achieve lifelong career goals.

 Please note that there are additional admission requirements that need to be met in order to be admitted into this major.
 View all of UTSA’s specific admission requirements here.

 Kinesiology is a widely applicable major as businesses and organizations across several industries require staff and services related to this major.
 The industries that posted the largest number of kinesiology-related positions over 2018-19 included:

 • Elementary and Secondary Schools

 Salaries for Kinesiology Graduates

 The salary range for open kinesiology-related positions in the US between November 2018 and October 2019 were:

 While many skills and interests translate to potential careers as a Kinesiology graduate, some are more commonly sought after than others.
 Kinesiology may be a good fit for you if: